jahbini/bamboo-snow/source/_posts/two-year.md

 *_Safety:_* Bamboo Snow is great and all, fire resistant wall panels, trash management, humidity control, and all the rest, but How Safe Is Bamboo Show?

 Let me start with the obvious: do not put it in your eyes or lungs.
 Just don’t.
 If it gets in your eyes, flush with water.
 Wear a face mask if you need to.
-Occaisional exposure to small quantities do not seem to have lingering effects.
+Occasional exposure to small quantities do not seem to have lingering effects.
 Virgin Bamboo Snow is dust, and behaves just as any finely divided substance.
 It is slightly heavier than water, and will clear from the air within a minute or so.

 Just as obvious, Bamboo Snow is not a sexual lubricant.
 Casual contact with Bamboo Snow on these parts during showering is OK, but sex would be very uncomfortable for the man.
 Erection may be impossible due to the texture of bamboo snow.
+File this under sexual deterrent.

-The historical record is important: Over 1/2 of the human population has lived in bamboo structures for the last several millenium.
+The historical record is important: Over 1/2 of the human population has lived in bamboo structures for the last several millenia.
 These people in Asia, India, Africa and Oceanea do not report any major illnesses from exposure to the natural decay of these structures.
 Allergies to bamboo are rare.
+Billions of people eat with bamboo utensils.

 First hand experience with this form of bamboo is limited to my personal experiences of the last two years, when I started to use bamboo snow daily to obtain all the following facts:  Bamboo Snow is tolerated by skin, mucus membranes, hair.
 It has no known food value, but small quantities taken orally have no ill effect.
 It can be used as a dentifrice.
 Bamboo snow has a very slightly woody taste, after heating to 240F, it develops a nuttier flavor.